qjcg/talks/go-scratch-that-itch/slides.md

 ---

-### The story of Unix
+### The Story of Unix

-- Wanted to port to PDP7 to avoid Bell Labs' internal usage fees, but OS did not satisfy...
+- Wanted to port to PDP7 for better display & graphics system, but also wanted a minimalistic OS to run it on...

 <img height=400px src="img/pdp7.jpeg" />